Negotiate the Value of Your Product or Service, Not Just the Cost

 Final Words

 Customers may initially focus on price, but what keeps them returning is the remarkable value they experience.
+When you negotiate value not cost, you move the conversation away from price comparisons and toward the lasting benefits your product or service offers.
 Instead of engaging in price wars, elevate the conversation to the lasting benefits your product or service offers.
 The strongest businesses don’t just sell; they create undeniable value that draws customers back time and again.

 Are you positioning your product for its true worth, or just competing on price?